GlobalMood: A cross-cultural benchmark for music emotion recognition: Results

 \subsection{Human vs. Multimodal Models}

 Recent benchmarks have evaluated the capabilities of audio LLMs across various downstream MIR tasks, but these evaluations have also been restricted to English~\cite{weck2024muchomusic}.
-Our cross-cultural dataset provides a unique opportunity to assess their performance across multiple languages.
 We evaluated both closed-source (Gemini) and open-source (CLAP) models against our GlobalMood multilingual human ratings (see Section~\ref{subsec:models} for model details).

-For Gemini (Figure~\ref{fig:model_testing}A), we replicated our human study protocol by prompting the model with `Rate from a scale of 1 to 5 how well this song expresses or conveys the emotion [...]' in each of the five native languages.
+For Gemini (Figure~\ref{fig:model_testing}A), we replicated our human study protocol by prompting the model with `Rate from a scale of 1 to 5 how well this song expresses or conveys the emotion [...]' independently for the five native languages.
 We then evaluated how well the model's outputs predict human judgments.
 We observed consistent improvement with each new model version.
-The earliest model, \textit{1.5 Flash}, demonstrated modest alignment with human judgments, achieving an average cross-country correlation of $r$ = 0.34 (95\% CI = [0.27, 0.42]).
+The earliest model, \textit{1.5 Flash}, demonstrated modest alignment with human judgments (mean correlation across countries: $r$ = 0.34 (95\% CI = [0.27, 0.42]).
 This model struggled particularly with Korean language ratings ($r$ = 0.27 [0.21, 0.33]).
-The subsequent \textit{2.0 Flash} version bridged this gap in Korean ($r$ = 0.42 [0.36, 0.47]), and achieved a substantially higher overall cross-country correlation of $r$ = 0.42 [0.36, 0.48].
-The latest \textit{2.5 Pro} model demonstrated another leap with a cross-country average correlation of $r$ = 0.50 [0.45, 0.55].
+The subsequent \textit{2.0 Flash} version bridged this gap in Korean ($r$ = 0.42 [0.36, 0.47]), and achieved a substantially higher mean correlation of $r$ = 0.42 [0.36, 0.48].
+The latest \textit{2.5 Pro} model demonstrated another leap with a mean correlation of $r$ = 0.50 [0.45, 0.55].
 Few-shot approach with 10 human-rated examples using 2.5 Pro did not improve the results ($r$ = 0.47 [0.42, 0.52]).
-This consistent upward trajectory across model iterations provides compelling evidence that these systems are progressively developing more sophisticated, human-like capabilities for understanding musical emotions across diverse linguistic and cultural contexts.
+This consistent upward trajectory across model iterations provides compelling evidence that these general-purpose systems are progressively developing more sophisticated understanding of musical emotions across diverse linguistic and cultural contexts.

-This level of correlations between Gemini and human ratings are on par with algorithms specifically designed for estimating mood, such as Spotify's high-level feature estimation~\cite{lee2021cross, Duman2022-jd}.
-Moreover, given the subjective nature of mood perception in music (where even humans often disagree), the latest Gemini model already reaches human-level performance, matching the theoretical upper bound defined by inter-rater human agreement (gray dashed lines in Figure~\ref{fig:model_testing}).
+This level of correlations between Gemini and human ratings are on par with algorithms specifically designed for MER, such as Spotify's mood estimation~\cite{lee2021cross, Duman2022-jd}.
+Moreover, given the subjective nature of emotion and mood perception in music (where even humans often disagree), the latest Gemini model already reaches human-level performance, matching the theoretical upper bound defined by inter-rater human agreement (gray dashed lines in Figure~\ref{fig:model_testing}).